The Motorola Razr Is Back, but This Time It Has a Foldable Screen

-Motorola is bringing back the Razr, but this time the flip phone has a foldable screen!
+Motorola is bringing back the iconic Razr, but this time the flip phone has a foldable screen!

 That familiar snap is back!